 Free, safe and anonymous online support for young people.
-Visit website for online chat with trained counsellors.
+Visit we trained counsellors.

 Local Offer

 Website: www.nottshelpyourself.org.uk

 This resource is a partnership between education, health, social care, the voluntary and private sector.
 It is intended to provide you with information relevant to children and young people aged 0 -25 years with special educational needs and/or disabilities.
 Its aim is to bring as much of this information together within one website